JohnFuhrm12/JohnFuhrm12/README.md

 - Hi, I’m @JohnFuhrm12
-- I’m interested in Data Analysis and Remote Work
+- I’m interested in Data Analysis, Web Development, and Remote Work
 - I’m currently learning Backend Development using Python and Frontend Development with Html, Css and Flexbox, and Javascript
 - I'm interested in collaborating on interesting projects that I can learn from
 - You can reach me by email - johnfuhrmeister12@gmail.com